-Many Coptic literature was translated to Ethiopian and Nubian languages. f.
-Many Coptic monks and deans of the school of Alexandria visited other countries with the aim of preaching and establishing monasteries.
+- d.
+The school of Alexandria attracted many church leaders who transferred its literature to their churches. - e.
+The translation of the Patristic literature, especially from Greek to Latin, Syriac and Ethiopian. - f.
+Many Coptic monks and deans of the School of Alexandria visited other countries with the aim of preaching and establishing monasteries.
 They spread some of the Coptic literature in new areas.